 Covent Garden is one of the best-loved, most iconic districts in Central London.
 Buzzing with the excitement of opera and theatreland, Covent Garden is a destination for food lovers and fashionistas alike, and any new development in the are area must pass the sternest tests in terms of design and quality before they are accepted.
 One development to pass the rigorous planning approvals is Kings Court, a new seven-story reinforced concrete structure in the heart of the select area.
 The scheme will open up and additional pedestrian route to transform the existing private courtyard into a new public area, named Kings Court.

-The reinforced concrete structure is part of an ambitious development with a mix of new and refurbished buildings to regenerate the lesser used parts of the area, establishing new high-quality residential, retail and restaurant space in Central London.
+The reinforced concrete structure is part of an ambitious developer with a mix of new and refurbished buildings to regenerate the lesser-used parts of the area, establishing new high-quality residential, retail and restaurant space in Central London.

 The London-based Waterman Group were appointed as the structural engineer for Kings Court and used StruSoft FEM-Design to design the concrete elements of the project according to Eurocode 2.
 According to Massimo D'Ignazio, Structural Design Engineer at Waterman Group "Traditional British Standard codes of practice are now becoming obsolete, so we are trying to promote the use of Eurocode on all of our new projects.
 That is why we needed a structural design package we could rely on, such as StruSoft's FEM-Design concrete package."
 He explained further how the design of concrete elements is very simple and clear with FEM-Design.
 "We have learned to appreciate how easy it is to check the results in detail assisted by color maps, 3D graphs, contour lines, color palettes and so on."